italia/spid-cie-oidc-docs/docs/en/authorization_endpoint.rst

 Request
 +++++++

-The Authorization request is initiated by the user that selects the OP with which he/she wants to be authenticated.
+The Authorization request is initiated by the user that selects the OP for the authentication.
 The RP redirects the user to the *Authorization Endpoint* of the selected OP, including in the request the parameter **request** that is a signed JWT containing the *Authorization Request*.

 For conveying the request, the RP MAY use the methods **POST** and **GET**.
 With the method **POST** the parameters MUST be sent using the *Form Serialization*.